RuggeroVisintin/SparkEngineWeb/docs/architecture/decisions/0006-enforce-underscore-prefix-for-private-and-protected-class-properties.md

 ## Decision

-Enforce an underscore prefix (`_`) for all private and protected class properties and methods in **component classes**, with no prefix for public members.
-This convention is automatically enforced via ESLint rule `@typescript-eslint/naming-convention` targeting `classProperty` and `classMethod` selectors.
+1. We will use underscore prefix (`_`) for all private and protected properties and methods in component classes to distinguish them with respect to public ones.

-This approach was favored over alternatives (e.g., decorators or reflect-metadata) because it is simple, effective, and requires minimal additional work.
-It leverages native JavaScript APIs and ESLint infrastructure already present in the project, avoiding unnecessary bundle bloat and runtime overhead.

-The `PropertyScope` utility (in `src/ecs/components/PropertyScope.ts`) is component-specific and enables runtime property introspection for UI generation and serialization.
+3. We will use the getter pattern (private backing field + public getter) for public readonly properties in components to enable runtime detection of readonly semantics via `Object.getOwnPropertyDescriptors()`.

+4. We will scope this convention to component classes only, identified by the `@Component` decorator or `BaseComponent` extension, avoiding unnecessary restrictions in other contexts.

+6. We will avoid decorators and reflect-metadata in favor of convention-based introspection using native JavaScript APIs, eliminating bundle bloat and runtime overhead while remaining simple and maintainable.

 ## Example